appacademy/unified-setup/python-setup.md

 pyenv global 3.9.4
 ```

+Ensure that these changes take effect by closing your terminal and opening
-We can verify our python is the correct version by typing
+a new one.
+Then, we can verify our python is the correct version by typing

 ```shell
 python --version